Business-improvement.eu

 If production capacity or throughput is limited most by logistic problems, then the Theory of Constraints could bring relieve.
 Look around in your organization: Do you see huge amounts of intermediate stock, which might be hidden if its paperwork?
 Then, the TOC provides the tools to get rid of it.

 Initially, the TOC was primarily used to optimize production lines, in case several consecutive production steps are needed to finish the product.
 Later, it turned out that the TOC works even better if the whole supply chain, thus suppliers and business partners included, becomes part of the analysis.
-TOC implementations in manufacturing are primarily seen in medium-sized companies.
-These seem to have the largest grip on their supply chain.
+TOC implementations in manufacturing are primarily seen in medium-sized companies, because these have the largest grip on their supply chain.

 Like Lean, Six Sigma, TPM en QRM, the TOC has grown into a general process management method.
 The TOC can be applied in many situations to find and remove business constraints, also outside production.
 In The Netherlands and the UK for example, the TOC is successfully applied by hospitals.